 The good news is you can go with tile paint kit, which will include everything you need (minus the supplies).
 A kit runs around $70.The rest depends on the size of the space you want to paint, and of course all the supplies.

 *This post contains affiliate links where I earn a small commission.
 Thanks for supporting the brands that support tis brand of mine!

-Before you get started on painting your floors, get your checklist of painting supplies!
-Then, we’ll go through step by step how to paint your floors!
-First, you’ll need:
+Before you get started on painting your floors, you’ll need all of these painting supplies!

 - Paint tray